mnapoli/BlackBox/doc/backends.md

 ---
-currentMenu: adapters
+currentMenu: backends
 ---

-Adapters are classes that implement the `Storage` or `MapStorage` interfaces.
+Backends are classes that implement the `Storage` or `MapStorage` interfaces.

-## Adapters
+## Backends

 ### `FileStorage`